MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Navigation/navigateTo.md

 Returns a promise.
 The value passed when the promise resolves is dependent on the target:

 - *inline*: Promise resolves right away, and does not return any value.
 - *dialog*: Promise resolves when the dialog is closed.
-An object is passed only if the **pageType** = **entityRecord** and you opened the form in create mode.
-The object has a <b>savedEntityReference</b> array with the following properties to identify the table record created:
+An object is passed only if the `pageType` = `entityRecord` and you opened the form in create mode.
+The object has a `savedEntityReference` array with the following properties to identify the table record created:

    - **entityType**: The logical name of the table.
    - **id**: A string representation of a GUID value for the record.
    - **name**: The primary column value of the record displayed or created.

 ## Example